Pape Diong

-Pape Daouda Diong (born 15 June 2006) is a Senegalese professional footballer who plays as a midfielder for club Dunkerque, on loan from club Strasbourg.
+Pape Daouda Diong (born 15 June 2006) is a Senegalese professional footballer who plays as a midfielder for Belgian Pro League club Westerlo.

-Career
+Club career

 Diong played in Senegal for AF Darou Salam in Dakar.

 On 9 July 2024, Diong joined Ligue 1 club Strasbourg on a five-year deal.

-On 16 July 2025, Diong was loaned by Dunkerque in Ligue 2 for the season.
+On 16 July 2025, Diong was loaned to Dunkerque in Ligue 2 for the season.

+On 27 August 2026, Diong moved to Westerlo in Belgium with a four-year contract.

 International career

 He represented Senegal U17 at the 2023 FIFA U-17 World Cup, featuring in all four of their matches before they lost to eventual finalist France U17.

 He made his debut for the senior Senegal national football team on 9 September 2023, in a 2023 Africa Cup of Nations qualification match against Rwanda.

 Style of play

 Described as a defensive midfielder, he has been compared to Mamadou Lamine Camara who also came through the Darou Salam Football Academy.
 Whilst playing at the 2023 FIFA U-17 World Cup, He reportedly had the highest percentage (85.2%) of defensive duels won in the group stage.